Author’s Note:

 One other horse worth noting is the mythical Trojan Horse, which works on a number of levels in Eyes.
 As a quick refresher, in the story a powerful army is so confident in their strength and strategy that they let their guard down and allow a large wooden horse inside their walls that they deemed harmless only to realize it’s full of warriors, a symbol of the threat itself.
 This concept plays on many levels, including the meta-level of the film itself as a Trojan Horse, finding its way into your own psyche and unleashing and implanting the ideas there in complex and subtle ways.

-Knowing Kubrick’s Brooklyn street-kid humor in a film centered purely on an adult-themed odyssey, Bill’s failed sexual pursuits also points to wordplay for the popular 90’s condom brand, Trojan.
+Knowing Kubrick’s Brooklyn street-kid humor in a film centered purely on an adult-themed odyssey, Bill’s failed sexual pursuits also points to wordplay for the popular condom brand, Trojan, which was founded in NYC in the 1910's but had a pop culture resurgence in the 1990's.
 Bill never ends up needing a single prophylactic, since when he tries to make a move (on Marion, Domino, Sally, etc.) he is continually blocked by forces beyond his control.
 Bill is a failed Trojan on a few levels, he wraps himself in a costume, rides horsepower out to the enemy gates, but instead of being allowed to release himself, he’s exposed, threatened, and sent home feeling blue.

 By the late 90’s, computer culture was firmly established and the most worrisome issue for user’s security was computer viruses.
-The most common type of virus was called a Trojan Virus, a malicious software that disguised itself as legitimate, helpful software to trick users into installing it.
-However, once the software gained access to their device, it would steal data, spy, disrupt performance, or install more malware.
+By the late 90s, the term “Trojan” had also entered computer culture — software that disguises itself as harmless before infiltrating a system.
 Like the condoms, and like the original wooden horse, the virus wraps the danger in a protective, deceptive mask only to unleash a world of trouble once safely inside its target.

 Bill’s arrogance and inability to detect real danger is his central weakness throughout the film.
 He is so certain of Alice that he gets blindsided by her fantasy, he is so confident in his status that he drives back to Somerton after he’s been warned that there would be “very dire consequences” for him and his family.
 Even a second, written warning doesn’t stop him, and he continues to invite this danger into his home.
 He allows trouble past him every time, assuming that he’s in control when the truth is he is far out of his depths.